-If you happen to be in Bali around 31 March 2014, you are in for a real treat.
+If you happen to be in Bali in March, you are in for a real treat.
 This is the island’s most auspicious date of the year featuring spectacularly chaotic ritual followed by an equally dramatic anti-climax.

 Nyepi, or the “Day of Silence,” is the start of the Balinese ‘Caka’ year and is a religious ‘celebration’ like no other.
 Hindu Bali has its very own unique take on this and even in the predominantly Hindu Indian sub-continent, there is nothing quite like it.
 Just like Bali’s famed dance dramas, its origins date back to the mythical times of gods, evil spirits, witches and bizarre superheroes.

 A precursor to Nyepi itself is the Melasti Festival, held in every town and village.
 It is in simple terms a symbolic spring cleaning of Bali’s spirit in readiness for the big day.
 Large effigies of the gods are hauled to rivers and the sea for ritual bathing, prayers and religious offerings.
 From an outsider’s standpoint, all the main action takes place the day before Nyepi proper.